-Leveraging Scalable Data Fusion to Enhance Customer Base Predictions
+Scalable Data Fusion with Selection Correction: An Application to Customer Base Analysis

-Keywords: data fusion; missing data; customer acquisition; customer retention; marketing-finance
+Keywords: data fusion; selection correction; customer relationship management; marketing-finance interface

 JEL Classification: M31; C13